fooplugins/foogallery/README.txt

 Make gallery management in WordPress great again!
 With FooGallery you can easily add a stunning photo gallery to your website in minutes.

-Easy-to-use with a choice of stunning gallery layouts.
-Responsive, retina-ready and supports lazy loading for lightning fast page loads.
+FooGallery is an easy-to-use image gallery plugin, with stunning gallery layouts.
+It is also responsive, retina-ready and supports lazy loading for lightning fast photo galleries.

-Live gallery previews available in the WordPress dashboard, while editing your gallery, and also within the Gutenberg block editor.
+Live previews are available while creating an image gallery, and also within the Gutenberg block editor with our FooGallery Block.

 FooGallery was built to be highly configurable and extendable for developers or freelancers.